BJC HealthCare

 BJC HealthCare is a non-profit health care organization based in St. Louis, Missouri.
 BJC includes two nationally recognized academic hospitals – Barnes–Jewish Hospital and St. Louis Children's Hospital, which are both affiliated with the Washington University School of Medicine.

-About
+On January 1, 2024, it completed the merger of its operations with those of Saint Luke's Health System, forming BJC Health System.

+History

 BJC HealthCare was created in 1993 when Barnes–Jewish Inc. merged with Christian Health Services.
 In 1994, Missouri Baptist Medical Center and St. Louis Children's Hospital joined BJC HealthCare.
 In addition to operating 12 hospitals in Missouri and Illinois, BJC HealthCare operates BJC Home Care Services, which offers hospice, home infusion and medical equipment services; BJC Corporate Health Services, including BarnesCare, an occupational health organization; BJC Behavioral Health, offering behavioral health services to children and adults; and BJC Medical Group.

 Facilities

 Barnes–Jewish Hospital

 Barnes–Jewish Hospital is the largest hospital in the St. Louis area and in the state of Missouri.
 It is the adult teaching hospital for Washington University School of Medicine and is one of three Level I trauma centers in St. Louis.

 Barnes–Jewish was formed by the 1996 merger of two hospitals, Barnes Hospital and The Jewish Hospital of St. Louis.
 The current facility houses the Charles F. Knight Emergency and Trauma Center.

 Barnes–Jewish Hospital also contains the Center for Advanced Medicine and the Alvin J. Siteman Cancer Center, a partnership between Barnes-Jewish Hospital and the Washington University School of Medicine.
 The Siteman Cancer Center is the only cancer center in Missouri that holds Comprehensive Cancer Center designation from the National Cancer Institute.

 Barnes–Jewish Hospital has earned a place on U.S. News & World Report's Honor Roll several times.
 In 2012, the hospital was ranked 6th in the country by U.S. News & World Report.
 Barnes–Jewish Hospital received a 2-star rating from medicare in 2016.